weixk2015/DeepSFM/README.md

 ```
+# Train the depth subnet.
+For values of mindepth, nlabel and other parameters, please refer to DPSNet(https://github.com/sunghoonim/DPSNet)
 python train.py ./dataset/train/ --mindepth 0.5 --nlabel 64 --pose_init demon --depth_init demon
 ```
 - pose_init: the prefix of pose txt file.
 The network will use **"%s_poses.txt" % args.pose_init**